 Marketing strategies are changing at a rapid pace to meet the way consumers and end-users engage with online content.

-Online assessments are growing in popularity in 2020.
-While it gives highly relevant and personalized results to the user, it also generates valuable insights to the marketing and sales teams.
+Online assessments are growing in popularity this year.
+While it gives highly relevant and personalized results to the user, it also generates valuable insights for the marketing and sales teams.

 Why are interactive assessments so important?